myyat/hotel-booking-system-ba/README.md

 5.1 Hotel Guest Questions & Answers

 Q: Who are the target users of the system?
-A: The primary target users are travelers across Southeast Asia looking to search and book hotel accommodations           online. <br>
+A: The primary target users are travelers across Southeast Asia looking to search and book hotel accommodations           online.

 Q: Can users search hotels without logging in?
 A: Yes.
 Users can search and browse hotel listings without an account.
 Login is only required at the booking stage.